-- (1) Using controlled field trials and studying the impact on ecology (for example, on population of bees and other useful insects). - (2) Monitoring gene flow from transgene-carrying organisms to other organisms. - (3) Guarding against dispersal into areas where harm could be done (as happened with water hyacinth and parthenium) - (4) Studying the stability of the transgene product in the whole organism and/or parts thereof under various conditions of storage or handling (e.g. cooking in case of an edible GMO). - (5) Monitoring the effect on soil microflora. - (6) Testing for allergenicity. - (7) Carrying out acute toxicity studies with native (not "surrogate") protein, GM seeds and other GM plant material that is normally ingested by animals, including cattle.
+- (1) Using controlled field trials and studying the impact on ecology (for example, on populations of bees and other useful insects). - (2) Monitoring gene flow from transgene-carrying organisms to other organisms. - (3) Guarding against dispersal into areas where harm could be done (as happened with water hyacinth and parthenium) - (4) Studying the stability of the transgene product in the whole organism and/or parts thereof under various conditions of storage or handling (e.g. cooking in case of an edible genetically-modified organism [GMO]). - (5) Monitoring the effect on soil microflora. - (6) Testing for allergenicity. - (7) Carrying out acute toxicity studies with native (not "surrogate") protein, genetically-modified (GM) seeds and other GM plant material that is normally ingested by animals, including cattle.
 These studies should be done both on experimental lab animals and on farm animals such as goat, sheep and cows. - (8) Carrying out chronic toxicity studies (including carcinogenicity) as above. - (9) Studying the effect on microflora harboured by cattle. - (10) Looking for effects on soil micronutrients in regions where the GMO is likely to be released or find its way. - (11) Comparing the growth characteristics of the GMO and the parent organism. - (12) Looking for the emergence of new dangers, for example of 'super weeds', following prolonged use of herbicide-resistant GM crops. - (13) If the GMO is a plant, measuring its biomass productivity in comparison to the parent. - (14) Comparing the inputs required for optimal growth of the GMO relative to the parent organism and comparison of the relative cost: benefit ratio (this should include financial inputs and social costs). - (15) Monitoring the effect on useful insects. - (16) Monitoring the development of resistance to the trait for which the plant is genetically modified. - (17) Studying the increase in requirements for refuge crops.

-Refuge crops are usually non-GM crops planted along with GM crops, for example, to provide an environment in which resistant pests might be out-competed by the normal (sensitive) pests. - (18) Studying a possible increase in the susceptibility of GM crop to pests and infectious agents other than those that may be expected to be killed or inactivated by the effects of the transgene. - (19) Studying the effect on the populations of non-susceptible pests following at least five successive plantations in the case of GM Bt plants.
+Refuge crops are usually non-GM crops planted along with GM crops, for example, to provide an environment in which resistant pests might be out-competed by the normal (sensitive) pests. - (18) Studying a possible increase in the susceptibility of GM crop to pests and infectious agents other than those that may be expected to be killed or inactivated by the effects of the transgene. - (19) Studying the effect on the populations of non-susceptible pests following at least five successive plantations in the case of GM plants carrying the Bacillus thuringiensis (Bt) toxin gene.
 In many cases involving successive plantations of Bt crops, the density of pests that were not originally susceptible to the Bt toxin increases.
-The number five is used as a guideline on the basis of published data on the progressive increase in the population of pests that were initially known to be resistant to the Bt toxin.
+The number five is used as a guideline on the basis

-Commentary
+S2 Commentary